I wrote this blog article with myself in mind.

 A lot of people hate eating alone.

-I found it difficult to eat dinner alone in Italy at night simply because the custom is to eat late, and it was difficult to fill in the time beforehand.
-There are only so many pre-dinner drinks a girl can have!
+I found it difficult to eat dinner alone in Italy at night simply because the custom is to eat late, and to fill in the time beforehand was difficult.
+Also, there are only so many pre-dinner drinks a girl can have!

 If I had been travelling with someone else, we would have quickly filled in time, chatting, getting ready to go out and more time over drinks.